FZJ-JSC/JUBE/docs/glossar.rst

        to the database file.
 If the file including the path does not exists it will be created.
 Absolute and relative paths are supported.

-     * "filter" is not tested (so don't use it because it is optional!).
+     * "filter" is optional.
+It can contain a bool expression to show only specific result entries.

    result_tag
      The result tag is used to handle different visualisation types of your analysed data.